 WHY was he executed in one of the most disgraceful and cruel ways of execution - by hanging on a hook through his left rib?

 It was a warning for everyone!
 So that no one will even think about the career of a brigand.
 Jánošík was executed on March 17, 1713 at the Šibeničky execution site in Mikuláš.
 Fortunately, today there is no sign of it, as the last brigand was beheaded here almost 200 years ago.
-If you still choose to look for this place, it was located about 2.5 km east of the historic centre, opposite the Liptovská Mliekáreň dairy company, 1.
-Mája Street 124 or thereabouts.
-Let's solve another „why“.
+However, Jánošík's execution is commemorated by a monument whose dominant feature is an almost four-meter replica of the gallows and a relief of Jánošík.
+If you choose to look for this place, it is located about 2.5 km east of the historic center, opposite the Liptovská Mliekáreň (dairy company) at 1.
+Mája Street 124.

 WHY was he executed in Liptovský – that time – St. Mikuláš?